anko/txm/readme.markdown

-If your example code calls `assert` or such (which throw an error and exit nonzero when the assert fails), then you don't really need an output block, because it already documents itself.
-In such cases you can use a `!test check` annotation.
+If your example code calls `assert` or such (which throw an error and exit nonzero when the assert fails), then you don't really need an output block, because the example already documents its assumptions.

+In such cases you can use use a `!test check` annotation.
+This simply runs the code, and checks that the program exits with status `0`, ignoring its output.

 <!-- !test in asserting test -->